IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ::right::

 <!--
+Strict mode:
+  - No implicit globals, this fallback, invocation of argument-less helpers
+  - No dynamic resolution
+  - No evals (no partials)

 Before explaining &lt;template&gt; tag components we should take a step back and see where it's coming from.

 - JavaScript has always been the wild west